Nelson Mandela Bridge: History

-Structural design
+Design

-The bridge was constructed over 42 railway lines without disturbing railway traffic and is 284 metres long.

-There are two pylons, North and South, 42 and 27 metres high respectively.
+The bridge was constructed over 42 railway lines without disturbing railway traffic and is 284 metres long.There are two pylons, North and South, 42 and 27 metres high respectively.
 Engineers tried to keep the bridge as light as possible and used a structural steel with a concrete composite deck to keep weight down.
 Heavier banks along the bridge were reinforced by heavier back spans.
 The bridge consists of two lanes and has pedestrian walk-ways on either side.
 The bridge can be viewed from one of Johannesburg's most popular roads, the M1 highway.
+4,000 cubic metres of concrete and 1,000 tons of structural steel were used to construct the bridge.
+The bridge is lit in rainbow colours at night.